mfenniak/cloud-persistent-storage/README.md

     - ~~Disk size~~
     - ~~Volume type (eg. EBS -> gp2, io1, st1, sc1)~~
     - ~~Filesystem creation options~~
-    - Create from snapshot, rather than creating empty volume
+    - Create from existing snapshot, rather than creating empty volume
 - Options for mounting persistent volume:
     - ~~Location~~
-    - Mount options
+    - Mount options, like ro, noatime
 - Support for different attachment strategies
-    - Attach any storage available in this AZ, or create one if none is available.
+    - ~~Attach any storage available in this AZ, or create one if none is available.~~
-    - Attach any storage available for this autoscaling group, or, create one if none is available.
+    - Safe attach to an EBS volume from a different AZ by snapshotting it, deleting it, and then recreating it in a new target AZ.
+This would require some tricky coordination to avoid multiple new servers performing the same action.
     - Auto-incrementing strategy; each machine in an autoscaling group is given a number, starting at 1, and incrementing for every *running* machine in the ASG.
 If this machine is identified as "1", the volume for "1" is attached.
 (If the volume for "1" is not in the correct availability zone, it is {snapshotted and copied to this AZ, or, the identification for "1" is revoked}).
+This would be handy for systems like Zookeeper or Kafka, where a "broker id"-style identifier is needed.
 - Some attachment strategies might require an external cluster coordinator; support for:
     - Consul
     - Zookeeper